-Within this website, we refer to approaches as overarching strategies which are used conduct MEL within programs.
-These approaches include unique tools, techniques and methods that guide the whole process of planning, implementing and uptake of MEL results.
+Within this website, we refer to approaches as overarching strategies that are used to conduct MEL within programs.
+These approaches include unique tools, techniques, and methods that guide the whole process of planning and implementing MEL results.
 At the bottom of this page, you will find a handy infographic to explain how the approaches can be used.
-On this page you will find links to selected qualitative approaches.
+You will also find links to selected qualitative approaches.

 Stories of transformation are used to demonstrate progress towards a change or changes that a project has achieved to increase gender equality and/or social inclusion.